 d.
 Follow the subsequent instructions

-To conclude, “Microsoft Outlook not responding” error is not only frustrating but is also cryptic.
+To conclude, “Microsoft Outlook not responding” or Outlook not working error is not only frustrating but is also cryptic.
 This means, finding the cause of the problem and its solution is not easy.
-Try the above solutions to see which one resolves the issue for you.
+Try the above resolutions to see which one resolves the issue for you.

 If nothing works, Outlook PST file might have been corrupted or severely damaged.
 Repair it using a trusted PST repair software called Stellar Repair for Outlook Technician.
 The product will help you fix issues within the corrupted PST and will also extract all data from it to store in a fresh new PST that you can directly import into Outlook.
 Apart from this you can Split or compact PST file to avoid the error due to oversize PST File.